 The cave sits within a low bedrock ridge that rises gently above a broad, deep-soiled plain and nearby hills.
 Its natural entrances are in sinkhole depressions on the wooded slopes.

-In some sections of narrow passage the ceilings are high-reaching crevices only inches/centimeters wide, marking the straight lines of bedrock fractures.
+In some sections of narrow passage the ceilings are high-reaching crevices just inches/centimeters wide, marking the straight lines of bedrock fractures.
 In other sections the ceilings are very irregular in height, or are perforated by multiple holes revealing larger empty space just above.

 Some of the wall and ceiling mineral deposits are knobby or are composed of close-set drapery lines.
-These present rough edges to brush against and small recesses where light cannot easily reach.
+These present rough edges to brush against, and small recesses where light cannot easily reach.

 Story Elements